 Caused by single-cell parasitic protozoa Plasmodium; transmitted to humans via the bite of the female Anopheles mosquito.
 Parasites multiply in the liver attacking red blood cells resulting;

 The clinical features of dengue fever vary according to the age of the patient.

 - Infants and young children may have a fever with rash.

 - Older children and adults may have either a mild fever or the classical incapacitating disease with abrupt onset and high fever, severe headache, pain behind the eyes, muscle and joint pains, and rash.

 Dengue hemorrhagic fever (DHF) is a potentially deadly complication that is characterized by high fever, often with enlargement of the liver, and in severe cases circulatory failure.
 The illness often begins with a sudden rise in temperature accompanied by facial flush and other flu-like symptoms.
 Fever usually continues for two to seven days and can be as high as 41°C, possibly with convulsions and other complications.

 Infection can occur in one or two phases.

 However, 15% of patients enter second, more toxic phase within 24 hours of the initial remission.
 High fever returns and several body systems are affected.
 The patient rapidly develops jaundice and complains of abdominal pain with vomiting.
 Bleeding can occur from the mouth, nose, eyes or stomach.
 Once this happens, blood appears in the vomit and feces.
 Kidney function deteriorates.
 Half of the patients who enter the toxic phase die within 10 to 14 days, the rest recover without significant organ damage.

 Swine flu –

-It affects the upper respiratory tract and its symptoms are similar to that of the Human Influenza Virus.
+It affects the upper respiratory tract and the symptoms are similar to Human Influenza Virus.